 Tests conducted by UFC Que Choisir in 2017

-In January 2018, UFC-Que Choisir announced that it had found (unlabeled) nanomaterials in the nine cosmetic products it had tested in 2017.
-It has filed complaints against manufacturers for non-compliance with the legal requirement to report on the packaging: only three products were labeled [nano].
+In January 2018, UFC-Que Choisir announced that it had found unlabeled nanomaterials in the nine cosmetic products it had tested in 2017.
+It has filed complaints against manufacturers for non-compliance with the legal labeling requirement as only three products were labeled [nano].
 In the other six cosmetics, nanoparticles were detected in very significant proportions:

 • Lavera sun cream (organic) (TiO2 – 100% nano)